More about the two meanings of "religious freedom:"

 - In the European Union, "Austria, Denmark, Germany, Greece, Hungary, Malta and Poland ... allow for jail sentences up to three years on charges of offending a religion or believers."

 - Canada has a blasphemy law on the books, although it hasn't been used in many decades.
 It would probably be declared unconstitutional if it was reactivated to charge someone with a crime.
+These are often referred to as "zombie laws:" laws that are still on the books but unenforceable.

 - In some locations in India, police are "... often reluctant or unwilling to investigate murders of Atheists carried out by religious fundamentalists."
 1